 Room rate From R1 970 – R4 260 per room (includes breakfast)

 Location 28 Van Wijk Street, Franschhoek, Western Cape

-This quaint and utterly luxurious boutique hotel (which opened in July 2018) is proving that compact is king with its beautifully appointed suites and world-class dining.
-Perfectly positioned within walking distance of many of the town’s attractions, with its very own restaurant on the doorstep, La Petit Manoir is every discerning traveller’s dream when seeking five-star comfort in a central location.
+This quaint and utterly luxurious boutique hotel (which opened in July 2018) is proving that compact is king, with its beautifully appointed suites and world-class dining.
+Perfectly positioned within walking distance of many of the town’s attractions, with its very own in-house restaurant, La Petit Manoir is every discerning traveller’s dream when seeking five-star comfort in a central location.

 The rooms There are an intimate number of just four suites, each of which have their own private balcony looking out onto the Franschhoek Mountains and street below.
 Deep-buttoned headboards, muted colours and monogrammed pillows are offset by sleek blonde-timber furnishings, industrial-style lamps, and a streamlined open-plan black-and-concrete bathroom.
 It’s an effortless balance between comfort and sophistication.